LucasSM3006/v_camp_codes/README.md

 # v_camp_codes

 This is an exercise made for V_Camp.
-It's purpose is to test our knowledge in the SOLID principles and multiple design patterns.
+Its purpose is to test our knowledge in the SOLID principles and multiple design patterns.
 These are the patterns we have to apply in this exercise:
 - Builder
 - Singleton